krush62/KPix/README.md

 ## 🚀About
 KPix is a pixel art editor for still images with a focus on generative color ramps and shading.
 The key aspects are:

-- exclusive use of indexed colors
+⭐ exclusive use of indexed colors\
-- generative color ramps based on parameters
+⭐ generative color ramps based on parameters\
-- hsv based color representation
+⭐ hsv based color representation\
-- shading capabilities for all tools
+⭐ shading capabilities for all tools\
-- reference layers
+⭐ reference layers\
-- grid/perspective aid layers
+⭐ grid/perspective aid layers\
-- shading layers
+⭐ shading layers\
-- dithering layers
+⭐ dithering layers\
-- non-destructive layer effects (outer/inner strokes, shadow, glow, ...)
+⭐ non-destructive layer effects (outer/inner strokes, shadow, glow, ...)\
-- image importing including automatic palette creation
+⭐ image importing including automatic palette creation\
-- multi-platform support (Windows, Linux, Android, Web)
+⭐ multi-platform support (Windows, Linux, Android, Web)\
-- stylus and touch support
+⭐ stylus and touch support\
-- automatic light/dark theme
+⭐ automatic light/dark theme

 You might also want to read the [F.A.Q.](faq.md) or watch the [feature overview video](https://youtu.be/Vcz6QdcY5tY).

 ## 🔥Features
 ### Drawing Tools
-- Pen
+🖌️ Pen\
-- Shape
+💠 Shape\
-- Text
+🔠 Text\
-- Fill
+🪣 Fill\
-- Stamp
+💮 Stamp\
-- Line / Bézier Curve
+➖ Line / Bézier Curve\
-- Spray Can
+💦 Spray Can

 ### Shading
 The drawing tools work directly (using the selected color) or in shading mode.
 In shading mode, the affected colors on the canvas are brightened/darkened based on the current color ramp.